whensuddenlygames/TheRending/pages/campaign_frame/campaign_mechanics.md

 #### Astral Tunnel
 Spell, Abyssal
 You tunnel through reality and into the Abyssal Plane, allowing you to travel vast distances.
 You only need a description of the end point to reach it.
 For each additional target beyond yourself you must mark a Stress.

 ### Level 8
 #### Magic Dominance
 Spell, Abyssal
 When an adversary misses a magical action, you may spend a Hope to cast the same spell at a new target, using your Spellcraft trait.
 You must pay all the appropriate costs that the action requires, spending Hope if the adversary spent Fear.

+#### Vessel of the Demiurge
+Spell, Abyssal
+Spend 3 Hope and Summon a craft that can travel through the Abyssal Sea.
+If can carry up to a number of targets equal to your Spellcraft modifier, and can store up your Proficiency in pounds multiplied by 100.

 ### Level 9
 #### Rending
 Spell, Abyssal